6 signs your company needs a new name

 Designers know this all too well.
 A yellow logo might seem cheery and warm in one culture, while symbolizing grief and mourning in another.

 The same goes for names.
-True, companies the size of Red Hat or JetBlue won’t likely change their name any time soon.
-But knowing how your name and message translates across borders is essential for any global enterprise.
+Knowing how your name and message translates across borders is essential for any global enterprise.

 Tech companies buy other tech companies.
 And when they do, they acquire a lot more than just the technology itself.
 Names that worked just fine for the acquiree might not gel so well with its new parent company.